 - The council has adopted the SLP for Shanduka Coal Mine which identified the construction of the Hattingspruit Community Hall in ward 3.
 The MOU was drafted and is currently awaiting finalisation and signing off.
-Construction is anticipated to commence upon finalisation of the SCM process; - Buffalo (Zinoju) Coal Mine has allocated an amount of R 9 000 000.00 (nine million rands) for the implementation of projects identified in its SLP.
-These projects are: - Construction of three crèches in ward 7; - Construction of a sports complex ward 7; and - Establishment of a Piggery Production Project in Renier Farm.
+Construction is anticipated to commence upon finalisation of the SCM process; - Ikwezi Coal Mine has allocated some amount for the implementation of projects identified in its SLP.
+These projects are:

-The MOUs for the crèches have been finalised and signed off.
-MOU for Sport Complex has been signed off, construction is to commence in April 2018.
-MOU for Piggery Production has been drafted and awaiting finalisation and signing off.
+- Construction of three crèches in ward 7; - Construction of a sports complex ward 7; and - Setting up a community-based craft hub in Dannhauser in Ward 7.

 The municipality continues to strengthen its workmanship with the local mining organisations in order to maximise the benefit to local communities.